Pimine/EasySwiftLayout/README.md

 ##### Precondition

-Pass non-zero side, otherwise this method will have no effect.
+Pass side greater than zero, otherwise this method will have no effect.

 ##### Parameters

 Parameter  | Type | Description
 ---------- | ---- |------------
-side | `CGFloat` | Square side to set this view's dimensions to.
+relation | `NSLayoutRelation` | The type of relationship for constraint. side | `CGFloat` | Square side to set this view's dimensions to. priority | `UILayoutPriority` | The priority of the constraint.

 ##### Returns